 Return the pan to medium heat and pour in the apple juice (or cider) and vinegar.
 Using a wooden spoon, scrape up all the brown bits from the pan bottom.
 Return the meat and onion to the pan and place apple wedges and onions on top of the meat.
 Pour in the broth, cover, and simmer until the pork chops are opaque throughout, about 10 minutes, reducing the heat as the liquid begins to boil.

 Transfer the chops, apple wedges, and onion to a warmed platter.
 Pour the milk into the pan, raise the heat to high, and boil until the liquid is reduced by one third, about five minutes.
-Pour the sauce over the chops and serve immediate.
+Pour the sauce over the chops and serve immediately.